-The Effects of Alcohol on Mental Health and How to Counter the Risks
+The Effects of Alcohol on Mental Health and How You May Counter the Risks

 BDNF plays a vital role in the maintenance of neurons, which help support brain functions such as memory, learning, and cognition.
 Studies have shown that alcohol disrupts the production and release of BDNF, particularly in the hippocampus, a region of the brain that is associated with learning and memory.
 When levels of BDNF are low, it can lead to cognitive impairment and an increased risk of developing mental health conditions such as depression and anxiety.
 Furthermore, low levels of BDNF have also been linked with the development of physical health issues such as obesity and diabetes.